Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Newspaper_or_Newsletter
-     - Textual content published serially in a newspaper or newsletter.
+     - Textual content published serially in a newspaper, newsletter, magazine, or similar serial not classified as a Journal.

        A COUNTER Data_Type.
      - The Guardian